SpaceVim/SpaceVim/docs/documentation.md

     bootstrap_after = 'myspacevim#after'
 ```

-The difference is that these two functions will be called before
+The difference is that the bootstrap_before function will be called before SpaceVim core,
-or after loading SpaceVim core as they named.
+and the bootstrap_after function is called on autocmd `VimEnter`.

 The bootstrap functions should be placed to the `autoload` directory
 in `~/.SpaceVim.d/`.
 In our case, create file `~/.SpaceVim.d/autoload/myspacevim.vim`